Search myodfw.com

 The bobcat is the smallest wild felid in Oregon, with females being considerably smaller than males.
 The bobcat is about twice the size of a domestic cat, but its legs are longer, its tail is shorter, and its body is more muscular and compact.
 The feet are relatively small and the bobcat is not well adapted to negotiate deep snow.
 In general, the variously spotted pelage is yellowish with grayish overtones in winter and with reddish overtones in summer, reflecting the two annual molts.
 The ears are black with a large white spot and are equipped with short black tufts…

-SE Fishing March 12, 2026 Best bets for weekend fishing A few holdover Rainbow Trout are being caught in Lake of the Woods.
+SE Fishing April 23, 2026 Best bets for weekend fishing Lake of the Woods will be stocked this week with trophy and legal rainbow trout.
 Best fishing for wild, native trout in the Klamath Basin will be the Klamath River.
 The Upper Williamson River above Kirk Road Bridge is now open year-round.
-Access remains available.
 Nice holdover trout in the Malheur River below Warmsprings right now.
 Crappie fishing in Owhyee Reservoir has been good.
 Bank fishing for rainbow trout has been good at Ana Reservoir.
 The Cascade Ramp at Hyatt is open.
-This year at Howard Prairie, the Grizzly, Willow Point and…
+This year at Howard Prairie, the Grizzly, Willow Point and Klum…

 Note: Recreational ocean crabbing is closed through Nov 30.
 SALEM, Ore.- Get outdoors with friends and family and enjoy free fishing, crabbing and clamming on Friday and Saturday, Nov.
 28 and 29.
 Statewide free fishing days are a great chance to take someone new fishing and celebrate Oregon's natural resources…